 by Thomas Hardy

-Thomas Hardy was born on this day in 1840.
-The poem, “Hap” comes from his “Wessex Poems” collection that you can borrow from Surrey Libraries.
+Thomas Hardy was born on this day in 1840, you can read more of his work through Surrey Libraries.